 Use the actions outlined below as a guideline for setting up a verification point.
-Other actions may be necessary to accommodate the requirements of a particular verification point implementation.
+You may need to perform other actions to accommodate the requirements of a particular verification point implementation.

-Note that much of the work that is required to perform a verification point is done for you by the verification point framework.
+Note that the verification point framework does much of the work that is required to perform a verification point.